- Behavior

 We recognize that a student’s dress is an opportunity for them to share their unique personality and culture.
 GRCMS desires to both celebrate each individual student and to maintain a standard for student appearance that preserves and promotes a positive and appropriate self image, respect for others, and a Christian learning environment.
 The purpose of our dress code is to help students recognize their important role in building a professional learning environment here at school.
 Dress is an important part of this role.

-Students must wear a shirt and pants, shorts or a skirt and shoes.
+- Students must wear a shirt and pants, shorts or a skirt and shoes

-Fabric must cover private parts and not be see-through or tight-fitting.
+- Fabric must cover private parts and not be see-through or tight fitting

-Clothing must cover undergarments and private parts.
+- Clothing must cover undergarments and private parts

 Examples of clothing not considered appropriate for school include, but are not limited to:

-Clothing that causes substantial disruption, is deemed to create an unsafe learning environment, or causes substantial interference with the educational process or the orderly operation of the school.
+- Clothing that causes substantial disruption, is deemed to create an unsafe learning environment, or causes substantial interference with the educational process or the orderly operation of the school.
 Some examples of items that could be disruptive include but are not limited to costumes, flags, signs, and athletic equipment.

-Clothing or accessories advertising alcohol, tobacco, drugs or other inappropriate-for-school messages is also unacceptable.
+- Clothing or accessories advertising alcohol, tobacco, drugs or other inappropriate-for-school messages is also unacceptable.

-Clothing or other visible symbols that promote or degrade a political candidate or party are prohibited.
+- Clothing or other visible symbols that promote or degrade a political candidate or party are prohibited.
 Instead, the school is committed to providing venues for safe and meaningful political discussions.

-Spandex shorts
+- Spandex shorts

-Clothing that exposes the stomach
+- Clothing that exposes the stomach

-Mesh or sheer shirts
+- Mesh or sheer shirts\Tank-style undershirts

-Body art with any inappropriate-for-school messages must be covered during the school day and at school functions.
+- Body art with any inappropriate-for-school messages must be covered during the school day and at school functions.

 We expect that our students should come to school in clothing that is appropriate for the activities in which the students are involved and the climate/weather conditions.